mmontag/chip-player-js/README.md

 * Support for multiple concurrent MIDI synthesizers (per-track device/port select FF 09 message), can be used to overcome 16 channel limit
 * Support for playing Id-software Music File format (IMF)
 * Support for custom banks of [WOPL format](https://github.com/Wohlstand/OPL3BankEditor/blob/master/Specifications/WOPL-and-OPLI-Specification.txt)
+* Partial support for XG standard (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes)

 # How to build
 To build libADLMIDI you need to use CMake: